Charles Russell Speechlys supports Somerset House through new corporate partnership

 “Somerset House is an iconic London landmark and leading centre for contemporary culture and we are delighted to support them through this long term partnership which will see us sponsor a series of free public exhibitions in the Terrace Rooms.
 These exhibitions will provide opportunities for a diverse group of exhibitors to showcase their talents and will further open up the world of art and culture to a varied audience, from the seasoned art lover to the first time visitor.”

-The Charles Russell Speechlys Terrace Room Series will profile the work of contemporary artists in one of the most accessible spaces at Somerset House, bringing the public into contact with a diverse and engaging range of creative thinkers.
+The Charles Russell Speechlys Terrace Room Series profiles the work of contemporary artists in one of the most accessible spaces at Somerset House, bringing the public into contact with a diverse and engaging range of creative thinkers.

 Somerset House and Charles Russell Speechlys share a commitment to collaborative working practices and through this series are committed to sharing skills, knowledge and experience as part of a mutually-beneficial partnership for their clients, contacts and colleagues.

-Suzanne Marriott, partner at Charles Russell Speechlys will lead on the relationship with Somerset House.
+Suzanne Marriott, partner at Charles Russell Speechlys is leading on the relationship with Somerset House.

 News & Insights

 Whytes Bikes are triumphant in a copyright infringement claim concerning their stag logo

 A recent case concerning copyright infringement provides a useful reminder of how witness evidence can make or break a case.